MathieuMorel62/holbertonschool-interview/README.md

 30. [**Wild CMP**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/wild_cmp): The **Wild CMP** project involves creating a function in C to compare two strings and return 1 if they are identical, otherwise return 0.
 This project focuses on the manipulation of strings and the implementation of efficient algorithms.
 The main objective is to provide a robust implementation that compares two strings and returns 1 if they are identical, otherwise returns 0.

+31. [**Pascal Triangle**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/pascal_triangle): The **Pascal Triangle** project involves creating a function in Python to generate Pascal's triangle.
+This project focuses on the manipulation of lists and the implementation of efficient algorithms.
+The main objective is to provide a robust implementation that generates Pascal's triangle up to a specified number of rows.

 ------------------

 ## Contact